tel: +48 22 499 98 98

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Wide application in modern technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and very advanced devices.
+• Key role in modern technologies – are used in hard drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: